 The differences between bralettes and bras are more than just personal preference.
 The key difference is that bralettes are much more multi-purposeful than bras, especially when it comes to the ways in which they can be worn.
 The bralette has become a popular overgarment to pair with everything from a crisp work shirt, to an old tee seeking a second life.
 Bralettes can even serve as a top all on their own, while bras are strictly seen as an undergarment.

 Structurally, the two undergarments could not be more different, either.
 Cotton bralettes have virtually no structure and are lined rather than padded.
-Taking the awkward padding and cup shape out of the equation means that bralettes offer a considerably more natural shape than regular bras, which adds to the garment’s comfort in the process.
+Taking the awkward removable pads and cup shape out of the equation means that bralettes offer a considerably more natural shape than a regular unstructured bra, which adds to the garment’s comfort in the process.

 Benefits of Wearing a Bralette Over a Bra

-There are several benefits to choosing a fresh, new bralette over your old, decrepit bras for both your going-out looks and your everyday use.
+There are several benefits to choosing a fresh, new bralette over an old, uncomfortable bra for both your going-out looks and your everyday use.
 From versatility to accessibility, comfortability to affordability, the bralette is the better choice all across the board.